An employer of record (EOR) is an organization that legally employs workers on behalf of another organization.

-An EOR acts as an employer in a new country where you would like to hire employees but don’t have an entity yourself.
+An EOR acts as an employer in a jurisdiction where you would like to hire employees but don’t have an entity yourself.

-An employer of record provides many of the same services as a PEO, but they function as an independent legal entity for employment purposes.
-The employee that you hire to provide services will actually be working for the EOR on paper, which is crucially important for international employment purposes.
+Unlike with a professional employer organization (PEO), the employee that you hire to provide services will actually be working for the EOR on paper, which is crucially important for international employment purposes.

 - Employee onboarding